deepset-ai/haystack-home/content/overview/intro.md

 ## Enter the Haystack universe

 - Visit our [GitHub repo](https://github.com/deepset-ai/haystack)
-- Start building with [tutorials](https://haystack.deepset.ai/tutorials) in Collab notebooks
+- Start building with [tutorials](https://haystack.deepset.ai/tutorials) in Colab notebooks
 - Have a look at the [documentation](https://docs.haystack.deepset.ai/)
 - Read and contribute to our [blog](https://haystack.deepset.ai/blog)